Beth Orton

-Early career
+Early life and career

 Orton was born in Dereham, Norfolk, but moved to Dalston, East London, at age fourteen.
 Her father, a public relations consultant and journalist, left her mother when Orton was eleven, and she lived with her mother, a journalist and political activist, and her two brothers, her father dying shortly afterwards.
 Orton studied A-levels at City College Norwich.
 Her mother died from cancer in 1989, when Orton was aged 19, which led to her travelling to Thailand for a short period, living with Buddhist nuns.
 On returning to London, Orton worked at jobs such as a waitress at Pizza Hut, and she even briefly owned her own catering company.
 Orton was an actress before becoming a musician, initially enrolling at the Anna Scher Theatre School.
-She toured in an experimental stage adaptation of Une Saison en Enfer with a theatre company touring throughout the UK, Russia and Ukraine, playing Rimbaud's lover.
+She toured in an experimental stage adaptation of Une Saison en Enfer with a theatre company touring throughout the UK, Russia and Ukraine, playing Arthur Rimbaud's lover.

+While pursuing her musical interests in the underground London scene, she linked up with up-and-coming producers William Orbit and The Chemical Brothers who she performed with at live shows as well as joining them in the studio.
+She partnered with Andrew Weatherall to produce her first major solo album, the Brit Award-nominated Trailer Park.